Dowell-Lab/AREA/README.md

 The example file slurm_runpsea_fullinputfiles.sh will run AREA on a supercomputer with slurm installed.
 It will run using the data in test data.
 You can modify this script to run your own data.

-Often a user will not want to run all data through AREA.
+*** I need to change this*** Often a user will not want to run all data through AREA.
 As mentioned before, if a binary attribute is true of all samples or no samples it is silly to run AREA.
 Therefore we have option --include flags.
 Those flags take in a file like the file "include_binary_attribute_short.csv" which has a list of binary_attribute columns from the binary_attributes file.
 The rest of the binary_attribute file will be marked as "exclude" in the output file.
 To run the filtered version of AREA use the example file slurm_runpsea_fullinputfiles_filterviainclude.sh.

 Finally, we include a run file for simulated data.
 See more in the description of Simulated data below.